chaukhoa97/portfolio-v2/docs/React/react-essentials.md

 ### Cons

-Using Virtual DOM is NOT faster because it's actually an **addition** to the final operations on the real DOM.
-Also, _diffing_ is NOT free.
+Using Virtual DOM is NOT faster because it's actually an **addition** to the final operations on the real DOM (_diffing_ is NOT free).
 It is only faster because it can reduce the number of DOM operations if we do the comparison in a more complex context when the real DOM doesn't have a way to optimize updates (e.g. batch updates, or list updates).

 ### Why React still uses Virtual DOM